-1. Introduction 4
+Introduction and Scope .
+4

-2. Different kinds of disabilities 4
+Definitions 4

-3. Obstacles to overcome 6
+Different kinds of disabilities .
+5

-4. Definitions 6
+Obstacles to overcome .
+7

-5. The threat of a fire 8
+The threat of a fire 8

-Recommendations
+Recommendations 9

-7. Accessibility 10
+Accessibility 9

-8. Evacuation of people with disabilities 11
+Evacuation of people with disabilities 11

-Design of secure waiting areas
+Design of secure waiting areas 13

-Requirements in different premises
+Requirements in different premises 16

-11. Key actors in the design process 19
+Key actors in the design process 18

-12. European Guidelines.
-21
+ppean guidelines 2

-12. European Guidelines 4
+Different kinds of disabilities Obstacles to overcome The threat of a fire Recommendations Accessibility Evacuation of people with disabilities Design of secure waiting areas Requirements in different premises Key actors in the design process